Tips for Choosing The Right Wedding Photographer

 After the flowers have wilted, the cake eaten, and the dress a bit tighter than it used to be, what do you have left?
 The photos of course, that's why you're here!
 So I'm guessing you want to make sure you hire the best person possible for the job.

 I'm sure you've heard the horror stories about the couples who didn't get their photos or the photographer who was super unprofessional at the wedding, right?
 So how do you know which photographer to hire and which ones to steer clear of out of the thousands available?
 I'm glad you asked!
 I'm going to talk about problems that past couples have had with their photographer and hopefully you'll be able to avoid the same problems.

 So let's start with your relationship with your photographer.
 Just like a marriage, a relationship can't develop well without communication.
-If you've never met with the photographer or at least talked to them (not just texting or emailing) how will you get to know them?
+If you've never actually talked to your photographer (not just texting or emailing) how will you get to know them?
 How will they get to know you?